1862 - Cremations

 This section of the cemetery was added in 1862.
 It was a time of industrial expansion and an influx of artisans and workers into the city.
 Today, former family gravesites are occupied by communal urn graves.

-The urn as a decorative vessel on gravestones came into fashion at the end of the 19th century.
+The urn as a decorative vessel on gravestones became fashionable in the late 19th century.
 It was regarded as a symbol of the Enlightenment, progress, and hygiene.
-This did not refer to cremation.</poi>
+This did not refer to cremation.